craig-br/lightspeed-demos/playbooks/cloud/aws/README.md

 ### Step 1

-#### Uncomment and generate task `- name: Gather secgroup-lightspeed EC2 security group info`
+#### Uncomment and generate task `# - name: Gather subnet info tag:Name subnet-lightspeed`

 - Used natural language prompt to generate syntactically correct Ansible Playbook Task.
 - Suggestion incorporated Ansible best practices and used Fully Qualified Collection Name (FQCN).
+- Ansible Lightspeed used the Playbook name "EC2 Cloud Operations" to use the correct "amazon.aws.ec2_vpc_subnet_info" module.

 ### Step 2

-#### Uncomment and generate task `- name: Create 'security_group' var from secgroup-lightspeed group_id`
+#### Uncomment and generate task `Create vpc_subnet_id var`

 - Used the Playbook context to use AWS Ansible modules in the suggestion.
-- Used natural language to generate the `security_group` variable using the correct variable keys.
+- Used natural language to generate the `vpc_subnet_id` variable using the correct variable keys.
+- The suggestion provides the correct key value from the previously task's registered variable.

 ### Step 3